NC By Train: Marketing and operations

 Unlike many states that subsidize Amtrak routes within their borders, North Carolina handles much of the marketing and operations for its state-subsidized services itself.
 It continued to distribute printed timetables for the Carolinian and Piedmont after Amtrak discontinued printed timetables.
 It operates a toll-free information line, 800-BY-TRAIN, which is staffed by North Carolinians.
 NCDOT also sets the schedules for the Piedmont and owns the equipment, though it is operated by Amtrak train crews.

-The NCDOT offers free transit passes which allow detraining Carolinian and Piedmont passengers to get one free bus ride and one transfer on the same day of travel.
-Passes are honored by 13 participating transit systems along its route.

 Routes

 Carolinian

 The Carolinian, operating since 1990 and in its current form since 1991, is a 704 mi route from Charlotte to New York, running once daily in each direction.
 It serves Charlotte, Kannapolis, Salisbury, High Point, Greensboro, Burlington, Durham, Cary, Raleigh, Selma, Wilson and Rocky Mount before continuing to the Northeast Corridor via Richmond.
+Seasonally, it also serves the North Carolina State Fair and Lexington Barbecue Festival.
 North Carolina subsidizes the train from Charlotte to the Virginia border.

-It is augmented by three Amtrak Thruway Motorcoach routes, two connecting Wilson to large swaths of eastern North Carolina and one connecting Winston-Salem and High Point.
+It is augmented by three Amtrak Thruway routes, two connecting Wilson to large swaths of eastern North Carolina and one connecting Winston-Salem and High Point.

 Volunteers from the North Carolina Train Host Association are on hand between Charlotte and Selma to provide information about points of interest in North Carolina.
 Station hosts are also on hand at the state's three busiest stations–Charlotte, Greensboro and Raleigh.

 The Kannapolis, Salisbury, High Point, Burlington and Selma stations are served by NC Station Attendants who meet all trains and answer travel questions.
 The other stations along the route are staffed with Amtrak personnel with full ticketing and baggage service.

 Piedmont

-The Piedmont, operating since 1995, is a 173 mi route from Charlotte to Raleigh with three daily round trips.
+The Piedmont, operating since 1995, is a 173 mi route from Charlotte to Raleigh with four daily round trips.
 It travels along the far southern leg of the Carolinian route, largely paralleling Interstate 85.
 While the Carolinian uses Amtrak rolling stock painted in Amtrak's national red-white-blue scheme, the Piedmont uses state-owned locomotives and coaches painted in a blue-silver-red palette echoing the North Carolina state flag.
 Its introduction enabled same-day business travel between Charlotte and Raleigh.